 Here’s the best part… you only need one thing (a pumpkin!) to make pumpkin puree!
 Look for a “sugar” or “pie” pumpkin that is about 2 pounds in weight.
 Regular pumpkins used for carving aren’t great options for making pumpkin puree.
 The flesh is a bit too stringy and watery.
 But you can certainly still roast the seeds of a jack-o-lantern pumpkin.

 Clean and prep – Start by cleaning the outside of your pumpkin.
 Carefully cut in half and scrape the seeds and stringy bits out with a large spoon.

-Scrape and blend – After the pumpkin is cooked, remove from the oven and let cool.
+Scrape and blend – After the pumpkin is cooked, remove it from the oven and let cool.
 When cool, scrape the flesh from the skin of the pumpkin.
 The flesh should come off easily – if it doesn’t, it needs to roast longer.
-Discard the pumpkin skin and place the pumpkin flesh in a food processor or high powered blender and puree until smooth and creamy.
+Discard the pumpkin skin and place the pumpkin flesh in a food processor or high-powered blender and puree until smooth and creamy.

 There are so many ways to use pumpkin puree!
 I honestly love using pumpkin all year round but especially during the fall season.
 I’ve got breakfast recipes, main dishes and desserts that use pumpkin.
-Pumpkin puree is also a great baby food.
-You can combine it with other foods (like carrot puree, mango, apple or yogurt) or serve it straight up.
+Pumpkin puree is also great baby food.
+You can combine it with other foods (like carrot puree, sweet potato puree, mango, apple or yogurt) or serve it straight up.